coumbaya/feta/README.md

 Then, you can init FETA's deduction algorithm:

---inverseMap or -i: for enabling inverse mapping in "NestedLoopDetection", necessary for FedX
+--inverseMap or -i: for enabling inverse mapping in "NestedLoopDetection" heuristic, necessary for FedX

---sameConcept or -c: enabling "SameConcept/SameAs" and passing endpoints IP Addresses as argument
+--sameConcept or -c: enabling "SameConcept/SameAs" heuristic and passing endpoints IP Addresses as argument

---setWinSlice or -ws for setting the maximum temporal distance between first and last subquery, defining DB slice, , by default 1000000 seconds
+--setWinSlice or -ws for setting the maximum temporal distance between first and last subquery, defining the input DB slice, by default 1000000 seconds

 --setWinJoin or -wj for setting the maximum joinable window interval gap (Tjoin), by default 1000000 seconds

-# Testing FETA with FedBench query collection traces
+# Testing FETA with FedBench queries' traces

 In order to test FETA's fonctionality you may use as input traces of FedBench queries of Cross Domaian and Life Science collections, captured by using either FedX or ANAPSID.
 In the directory <name> you can find traces of queries executed in isolation while in the directory <name> traces of queries executed in concurrency.